azizulmaqsud/AWS_with_Azizul/README.md

 - If the AWS Cloud Shell CLI session expires, then run a new AWS CLI to refresh it.
 Example: aws s3 ls s3://azizuls-bucket

-# Let be connected with me at following
+# Let's be connected with me at following links

 - https://www.youtube.com/channel/UCNwP7KEElaJ7cdDTLP-KbBg
 - https://www.linkedin.com/in/azizul-maqsud/